 The network takes the x(0) and outputs h(0), which combined with x(1) is the input for the next step.
 After that, the same principle repeats as many times as needed.
 As illustrated, a Recurrent Neural Network works by remembering context from the previous output.

-Use case: Predictive Maintenance of Mill Fan Systems
+Use Case of Deep Learning: Predictive Maintenance of Mill Fan Systems

 There is a solution that allows for predicting the amplitude of vibration for a mill fan system.
 In the case study, successful results were achieved thanks to monitoring the vibration of the rotor bearing block located the closest to the mill.
 The observation lasted for an entire calendar year, with the replacement of the rotor of the mill fan happening in the first month.
 The rotor worked after the replacement for nearly 380 hours.
 Having the data before and after the replacement, the experts concluded that the new rotor has higher amplitudes compared to the old one.